thunderbird/appointment/backend/README.md

 * `download-legal` is an internal command to process privacy policy and terms of service files that will be served by the frontend.
 * `update-db` runs on docker container entry, and ensures the latest db migration has run, or if it's a new db then to kickstart that.
-* `create-invite-codes --n 50` is an internal command to create invite codes which can be used for registrations.
-The `--n` argument specifies the amount of codes generated, defaults to 50 if left empty.
+* `create-invite-codes n` is an internal command to create invite codes which can be used for user registrations.
+The `n` argument is an integer that specifies the amount of codes to be generated.